 Still not vaccinated?
 Now is the time.

-Mounting pressure from friends and family and more confidence in the vaccines’ safety are other reasons people like Jasmine Hines are overcoming their initial hesitancy.
+Mounting pressure from friends and family and more confidence in the vaccines’ safety are other reasons people like Jasmine Hines overcame their initial hesitancy.
 Hines, who teaches yoga and works at a community college, opted to get the vaccine after her mother and daughter took the plunge.

 “I have knowledge of the history of this country and for Black people, in particular, so I had some trepidation about getting the shot.
 Then I started to see people who I love, honor and respect get the vaccine and we talked about why,” said Hines, 44.
 “I finally decided not to allow legitimate fears to hold me back from getting vaccinated.”

-The recent uptick in vaccinations is also being felt at the Hanes vaccine clinic in Winston-Salem – one of four NHMG mass vaccination sites.
-After a couple of slow months, more than 800 people a week are coming through their doors, said Renae Caldwell, director of operations and experience at NHMG.
+The uptick in vaccinations was also felt at the Hanes vaccine clinic in Winston-Salem.
+After a couple of slow months, more than 800 people a week were coming through their doors, said Renae Caldwell, director of operations and experience at NHMG.